Schaka/naviseerr/README.md

 ```

 To get the latest build as found in the development branch, grab the following image: `ghcr.io/schaka/naviseerr:develop`.
-The development version of the native image is available as `ghcr.io/schaka/naviseerr:native-develop`.

 ## JetBrains
 Thank you to [<img src="logos/jetbrains.svg" alt="JetBrains" width="32"> JetBrains](http://www.jetbrains.com/) for providing us with free licenses to their great tools.